What Is Structured Data for SEO - How to Add It Guide

 This beginner’s guide to structured data (or schema markup) answers those questions and more.

-Keep reading to learn the basics of structured data, from what it is to how to use it.
+Keep reading to learn the basics of structured data (data located in a fixed field ) from what is structured data definition to how to use it.
 Plus, see real-life structured data examples to get ideas for how your company could use structured data for your site’s SEO.
 If you’re looking for professional SEO services that can optimize your website for you, WebFX can help.

 What is structured data?